juan-insuasti/insuasti-web/ui/content/blog/my-first-vibe-coding-experiment.md

 ## The Real Cost of Vibe Coding

-Here's something that made me pause: I burned through more than 10% of my monthly Copilot credits on this single experiment.
-That makes me wonder if whoever coined the term "vibe coding" was secretly thinking about how much money AI companies would make from vibe coders burning through credits with each iteration—spending resources to explain errors instead of taking one minute to fix simple issues themselves.
+Here's something that made me pause: I burned through more than 10% of my monthly Copilot credits on this single experiment (less than 2 hour).
+That makes me wonder if whoever coined the term "vibe coding" was secretly thinking about how much money AI companies would make from vibe coders burning through credits with each iteration, spending resources to explain errors instead of taking one minute to fix simple issues themselves.

 Food for thought.